ADHD in Children and Teens | Calgary Child & Teen Therapy | Creative Sky Psychology

 What Causes ADHD?

-ADHD is a neurological condition influenced by multiple factors:
+ADHD is a neurological condition influenced by multiple factors.

 Strategies to Support Children and Teens with ADHD